 Heal Scars: Castor oil helps repair damaged skin cells and can nourish and heal scars with consistent application.
 The fatty acids in castor oil penetrate deep into scar tissue and encourage the growth of healthy tissues around it, which helps scars and blemishes fade away.
 Note that this will not happen overnight but if applied daily, scars will begin to fade after a few months.

 Tip: Apply a pea-sized amount to scar twice a day.
 Continue applying daily for up to one year for best results.
-For an extra nourishing scar treatment, try our multipurpose Head-to-Toe Baby Balm pictured above ;)
+For an extra nourishing scar treatment, try our multipurpose Healing Balm pictured above ;)

-Reduce Inflammation: Castor oil improves blood flow and can be used to alleviate joint pain, sore muscles and cramps.
+Reduce Inflammation: Castor oil improves blood flow and can be used to alleviate joint pain, sore muscles and cramps, as well as to soothe inflamed skin from eczema and rashes.
 Simply massage into affected areas twice a day or make a castor oil pack (see recipe below)